 These are very popular with small animal parents.
 You can find them in a huge range of designs and colours and maybe even pick up a matching dog lead.
 They keep your dog comfortable and work well for really tiny dogs who may feel more secure in a vest harness.

 Fitting Your Puppy for a Harness – Size Matters!

 So, let’s have a look at how to fit a dog harness?
 The size will depend on the breed and shape of your pup.
-If you own a teeny tiny pup such as a Pomeranian or Chihuahua, you’ll need an Extra small size for Larger small breeds such as Pugs or Jack Russells will probably need the next size up.
+If you own a teeny tiny pup such as a Pomeranian or Chihuahua, you’ll need an Extra small size, similar to a puppy harnesses, for Larger small breeds such as Shih Tzu or Boston Terrier will probably need the next size up.

 Most manufacturers have their own sizing guides, but going by the reviews, these aren’t always correct, so it’s important to measure your dog before ordering a harness online!

 - Measure around your dog’s chest at the widest part; this is usually just behind the front legs.